jejacks0n/mercury/README.md

 It's worth noting that if you don't use the css bundle, you'll need to update the css to point to the correct font path and have those servable as well.

-Now let's add some region types.
-Each region can have it's own dependencies which are documented at the top of each region javascript file.
+Mercury2 Regions are broken out from the main javascript file which allows you to use whatever you want and not have regions you don't want cluttering things up.
+Each region can have it's own dependencies which are documented at the top of each region javascript.

 Let's say we want to use the HTML and Markdown regions.
-The Markdown region depends on marked (a javascript markdown parser), and the HTML region depends on Rangy, so we need to add those dependencies and then we can add the region javascripts.
+The Markdown region depends on marked (a javascript markdown parser), and the HTML region depends on Rangy (a selection library), so we'll add the dependencies and the region javascripts.

 ```html
 <script src="dependencies/marked-0.2.8.js" type="text/javascript"></script>